-Whirlpool has a nationwide network of authorized Whirlpool® service companies.
-Whirlpool service technicians are trained to fulfill the product warranty and provide afterwarranty service, anywhere in the United States.
-To locate the authorized Whirlpool service company in your area, call our Consumer Assistance Center telephone number (see Step 2) or look in your telephone directory Yellow Pages under:
+a nationwide network of authorized Whirlpool service companies.
+Whirlpool service technicians are trained to fulfill the product warranty and provide after-warranty service, anywhere in the United States.
+To locate the authorized Whirlpool service company in your area, call our Consumer Assistance Center telephone number (see Step 1) or look in your telephone directory Yellow Pages under:

-- •APPLIANCE-HOUSEHOLD-MAJOR, SERVICE & REPAIR - See: Whirlpool Appliances or Authorized Whirlpool Service (Example: XYZ Service Co.) - •WASHING MACHINES & DRYERS, SERVICE & REPAIR - See: Whirlpool Appliances or Authorized Whirlpool Service (Example: XYZ Service Co.)
+- APPLIANCE-HOUSEHOLD-MAJOR, SERVICE & REPAIR - See: Whirlpool Appliances or Authorized Whirlpool Service (Example: XYZ Service Co.) - REFRIGERATORS & FREEZERS, SERVICE & REPAIR - See: Whirlpool Appliances or Authorized Whirlpool Service (Example: XYZ Service Co.)

-4. If you need FSP® replacement parts ...
+3. If you need FSP® replacement parts ...

 FSP is a registered trademark of Whirlpool Corporation for quality parts.
-Look for this symbol of quality whenever you need a replacement part for your Estate® appliance.
-FSP replacement parts will fit right and work right, because they are made to the same exacting specifications used to build every new Estate appliance.
+Look for this symbol of quality whenever you need a replacement part for your WHIRLPOOL® appliance.
+FSP replacement parts will fit right and work right, because they are made to the same exacting specifications used to build every new WHIRLPOOL appliance.

-To locate FSP replacement parts in your area, refer to Step 3 above or call the Whirlpool Consumer Assistance Center number in Step 2.
+To locate FSP replacement parts in your area, refer to Step 2 or call the Whirlpool Consumer Assistance Center number in Step 1.

-5. If you are not satisfied with how the problem was solved ...
+4. If you are not satisfied with how the problem was solved ...

-- Contact the Major Appliance Consumer Action Panel (MACAP).
-MACAP is a group of independent consumer experts that voices consumer views at the highest levels of the major appliance industry. - Contact MACAP only when the dealer, authorized servicer and Whirlpool have failed to resolve your problem.
+- Contact the Major Appliance Consumer Action Program (MACAP).
+MACAP is a group of independent consumer experts that voices consumer views at the highest levels of the major appliance industry. - Contact MACAP only when the dealer, authorized servicer, and Whirlpool have failed to resolve your problem.

-Major Appliance Consumer Action Panel 20 North Wacker Drive Chicago, IL 60606
+Major Appliance Consumer Action Program 20 North Wacker Drive Chicago, IL 60606